PaulMarisOUMary/OBDII/docs/source/installation.rst

 From GitHub
 ^^^^^^^^^^^

-Install the latest development version directly from GitHub:
+To get the latest features and bug fixes that haven't been released yet.

 .. code-block:: console